Light and joy and peace abide in me (lesson 93).

 I am as God created me (lesson 94).

 This review lesson is in the nature of an affirmation.
-Both of the primary lessons it covers – in particular Lesson 94 – are essential to our understanding of A Course in Miracles and our application of it.
+Both of the primary lessons it covers – in particular Lesson 94 – are essential to both our understanding of A Course in Miracles and our application of its thought system.
 Both merit our attention in a serious way, at evening and morning, but throughout the day as well.

-Peace is what we are and within that peace is joy and love, the radical inclusivity that defines a child of God.
-However, if remembering that peace – and making it the singular fact of our day-to-day existence – were simple, we would not need A Course in Miracles.
+However, if remembering that peace – and making it the singular fact of our day-to-day existence – were simple, then we would not need A Course in Miracles.
 Jesus has been with us in some form or other for over two thousand years and look how it’s gone.
 We need help – a lot of it.
-And we need it because our perception of separation is deeply engrained in us.
-Our thought patterns are not only twisted but they react against that which would untangle them.
-Vigilance is required.
-Discernment is required.
+And we need it because our perception of separation is deeply ingrained in us.
+Our thought patterns are not only twisted but they resist and push back against that which would untangle them.

-Thus, we come to this review period with the potential to further restore to our unhealed minds a dim memory of an unsplit condition.
-We are recollecting Heaven today, thread by thread restoring ourselves to sanity, readying ourselves to let go of those veils that keep us from Christ, and through Christ, God.
+Thus, we come to this review period with the potential to further restore to our unhealed minds a dim memory of our original wholeness.
+We are recollect and remember Heaven in a very literal way today.
+Thread by thread we are restoring our minds to wholeness, releasing the many veils that keep us from remembering Christ and, through that memory, God.

 So we apply ourselves, then.
-We make it the goal of the day: to remember that do indeed remain as God created us, and that memory of this truth is seen in the very light that we are, being created by God in whose essence that light is shared.
+We make it the goal of this day: to make it holy by remembering that we do indeed remain as God created us, and that the memory of this truth is seen in the very light that we are, being created by God in whose essence that light is shared.